zamstation/dart_package_template/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE_FOR_INFRASTRUCTURE_REPAIRS.md

 ---
-name: Infrastructure Repairs
+name: Infrastructure Issues
-about: Report fixes that are related to deploy scripts or documentation.
+about: Report issues that are related to infrastructure like deploy scripts.
 title: "Infra: "
-labels: infrastructure repairs
+labels: infrastructure
 assignees: amsakanna

 ---